david8zhang/aram-mini/readme.md

 ## Easy Wins

-- Ability cooldowns
 - Health drops on map
-- Have enemy champion attack minions even if they are not within last hit distance

 ## Polish

 - Respawn timer
-- K/D/A and CS stats at the top
 - Visual feedback for last-hits
 - Effects for ability usage